 In the Pacific Northwest, less light penetrates the canopy of dark coniferous forests, limiting non-native invasions to some extent.
 But problem species still include Atlantic ivy, English holly, and butterfly bush.
 Saltcedar trees have become the bane of western states’ riparian zones as dense saltcedar thickets tap water tables and monopolize riverbanks without providing food to local wildlife.

-“There are new species coming in [to the U.S.] probably every day,” Huebner says.
+“There are new species coming in probably every day,” Huebner says.
 A small number — possibly as small as 1 percent — of non-natives turn out to be villainous.
 Predicting which ones will be helpful and which will be harmful is a challenge of agency cooperation and research, both at the borders and in the field.

 In every region where development touches landscapes, invasives follow.
 “Anything that’s disturbed is more likely to be invaded,” Huebner says.
 Natural disturbances — a tornado, a fallen limb, a natural treefall — create opportunity for an invasive seed waiting for a patch of sunlight.
 Human-caused disturbances, such as new trails, roads, or mowing, bring additional opportunities.
 In contrast, less fragmented wilderness forest tracts stand the best chance of shutting out invasives.